 The Counter-Intuitive Conclusion: Run Like Hell from Family Members

 Ironically, the search for a helpful transition partner usually rules out ex-spouses, parents, other family members, and bosses.
-These people almost always have a preferred solution they would like you to accept, and as such are incapable of having 100% of the divorced person’s interests at heart.
+In addition to very good intentions, these people almost always have a preferred solution they would like you to accept, and as such are incapable of having 100% of the divorced person’s interests at heart.

-Another Example of the Difficulty in Choosing a Change Buddy
+Another Example of the Difficulty in Choosing a Transition Partner

 A 30-something acquaintance of mine had been married for four years.
 She realized the marriage was not going to work.
 They had no children and she knew divorce was the right thing to do.
 She needed someone to assist her through her transition.
 She chose her mother.

-Having someone we trust to have only our own happiness at heart will make things much easier and saner while we march down the path of our personal recovery from divorce.
+Having someone we trust to have only our own happiness at heart will make things much easier and saner while we march down the path of our personal transition from divorce.

 What’s the Point?

-We all need someone to help us make a smooth recovery from divorce.
+We all need someone to help us make a smooth transition from divorce.
 Picking the best person is requires some thought.
-Be sure that your change buddy has no personal agenda, can tell you the truth, and is available to help you through the crisis,
+Be sure that your change buddy has no personal agenda, can tell you the truth, and is available to help you through the crisis.